Niira Radia: Aviation consultant

 Following the trip to Bahrain, Singh and his wife, Anjum, had an acrimonious divorce.
 Radia moved from a rented flat in Safdarjung Development Area to a residential estate in Asola.
 She arranged for her three sons and her sister to come from London and live in India with her.
 Singh also moved in with her and Radia began introducing herself as Singh's wife on social occasions.
 She also certified herself as Singh's spouse in legal papers.

 After the 1998 Indian general election, the Bharatiya Janata Party (BJP)-led coalition known as the National Democratic Alliance (NDA) formed a government under Prime Minister Atal Bihari Vajpayee for a year.
 On 19 March 1998 Ananth Kumar, representing the Bangalore South Lok Sabha constituency in Karnataka, became the Minister of Civil Aviation.
 Radia became emotionally close to Anantha Kumar.
 Kumar introduced Radia to Swami Vishwesha Teertha, who became her spiritual guru.

 In July 1998 Radia incorporated Crownmart International (India) and became its CEO.
 KLM uk hired Crownmart to handle the legal formalities involved in the return of two aircraft leased to ModiLuft by AirUK in 1996.
-The aircraft had been impounded by the Central Board of Excise and Customs for non-payment of ₹8.5 crore (₹85 million) as Inland Air Travel Tax collected by ModiLuft from passengers but not remitted to the Government of India.
+The aircraft had been impounded by the Central Board of Excise and Customs for non-payment of ₹85 million (₹85 million) as Inland Air Travel Tax collected by ModiLuft from passengers but not remitted to the Government of India.
 Radia and Singh worked with prominent lawyer RK Anand who filed a case with Delhi High Court.
-Anand and his team of lawyers were able to persuade the court to pass an order to release the aircraft on the condition that AirUK would first deposit ₹8 crore (₹80 million) with the government and furnish a bank guarantee of ₹4.5 crore (₹45 million).
+Anand and his team of lawyers were able to persuade the court to pass an order to release the aircraft on the condition that AirUK would first deposit ₹80 million (₹80 million) with the government and furnish a bank guarantee of ₹45 million (₹45 million).
 Radia's lawyers informed her that the court order could be stayed by the next morning.
-Radia ensured that ₹8 crore was deposited the same day and AirUK's pilots took off that same evening.
-Crownmart earned ₹2.5 crore (₹25 million) as fees for getting the aircraft back into the possession of KLM uk.
+Radia ensured that ₹80 million was deposited the same day and AirUK's pilots took off that same evening.
+Crownmart earned ₹25 million (₹25 million) as fees for getting the aircraft back into the possession of KLM uk.